-For those who own a site promoting their products or simply writing blogs, I assume there are times you consider thinking about the kind of keywords to use.
+For those who own a site promoting their products or simply writing blogs, I assume there are times you consider thinking and generating keywords for SEO.

-So here is a basic process to use to kick of you list of keywords that are more user-centric.
+So here is a basic process to kick off your list of keywords that are more user-centric.

-For this specific example, I will use search terms relating to SEO to come up with possible content ideas and keywords relating to SEO that are relevant and effective.
+For this specific example, I will use search terms relating to SEO to develop possible content ideas and keywords relating to SEO that is relevant and effective.

 You can ask your friends, family, customers, and colleagues.
 Let’s start with these examples.

-2) Do some research!!
-Then come up with second list of keywords.
+2. Do some research!
+Then come up with the second list of keywords.
 Let’s call this List-B.

-- Find out what your users are talking or searching about SEO.
+Find out what your users are talking about or searching about SEO.

 - Visit your competitor’s websites: Check their backlinks and keywords they are targeting